rhinoceros7/trailblazer/README.md

-DM Nafis for .env file that holds key for JWT secret, and the later is gonna have the NPS API.
+* DM Nafis for .env file that holds key for JWT secret, and the later is gonna have the NPS API.
 I'll email it to you guys.

+* DM Ryan for the local.properties file that holds key for google maps API.
+* Quick update: We are using kotlin for the frontend and map wiring.
+Rafi says we can hook it up to the figma which is fire.

 A few pointers in case yall need some help with the frontend: